 and senior editor of MCN, The American Journal of Maternal/Child Nursing

-After selection and confirmation of attendance, participants will meet with Dr. Nicoll one-on-one via a Zoom meeting, approximately 8 weeks before the group meets on site.
+After selection and confirmation of attendance, participants will meet with Dr. Nicoll one-on-one via a Zoom meeting, approximately 8 weeks before the group meets virtually.
 All participants are expected to engage in writing exercises, with guidance from Dr. Nicoll, during the weeks leading up to the retreat.
 The goal for each participant is to submit a completed manuscript to a strategically selected journal

-during the face-to-face session (more details below).
+during the virtual session (more details below).
 With the understanding that most manuscripts submitted for publication require revision prior to acceptance, the faculty will work on revisions with participants for a period of time not to exceed one year

 Participants will be eligible to earn 1.2 CEUs after completing an online, post-retreat evaluation.